 AmeriHealth is committed to providing our members with access to the care they need during the COVID-19 pandemic.
 We encourage all AmeriHealth members and providers to visit our dedicated

 AmeriHealth New Jersey and AmeriHealth Pennsylvania COVID-19 webpages regularly for the latest news and updates.
 We will continue to evaluate member needs as the situation changes.

 Changes to AIM guidelines

-Effective March 12, 2020, AIM Specialty Health® (AIM) has revised their Clinical Appropriateness Guidelines for Advanced Imaging – Appropriate Use Criteria: Imaging of the Chest.
+Effective March 6, 2020, through September 4, 2020, AIM Specialty Health® (AIM) has revised their Clinical Appropriateness Guidelines for Advanced Imaging – Appropriate Use Criteria: Imaging of the Chest.
 The change is subject to re-revaluation for the duration of the public health emergency.
 The revised guidelines are available on AIM's website.

 The summary changes to the Guideline are as follows:

 - Allow CT for diagnosis of COVID-19 pneumonia

 Advanced imaging of the chest is considered medically necessary for individuals under investigation, as defined by the Centers for Disease Control and Prevention (CDC), for Coronavirus Disease 2019 (COVID-19) pneumonia when reverse transcription polymerase chain reaction (RT-PCR) is negative or cannot be performed.

 Computed tomography (CT) chest imaging for diagnosis of COVID-19 pneumonia, in the News & Announcements section of our

 For more information about the AmeriHealth position on COVID-19, please review the following resources: